 The ArtPort Residency will be housed in the rotunda of the landmark Marine Air (Terminal A).
 During the 3-month residency period, the artist will set up a public studio to create new work in a dedicated 110-square foot space within the Marine Air Terminal, where passengers will be encouraged to engage in conversation about the project with the artist and view works in progress.

 Artists chosen for the ArtPort Residency will be asked to produce work that is inspired by and provides a gateway into the dynamic cultural life of Queens.
-Priority will be given to projects that have an innovative way of engaging the public.

 Goals of the Residency